sportieAI/NBA-cce5.0/README.md

-# Archon — NBA Prediction & Learning Pipeline
+# Archon — NBA Prediction & Training Pipeline

 A compact end-to-end pipeline for producing NBA matchup predictions, performing metric-driven learning, and debugging parameter trajectories.
 This project implements a lightweight "Archon" engine that: